radmerti/radmerti.github.io/_posts/2019-01-15-tillmann-radmer-site-launched.md

 layout: post
 date: 2019-01-15 16:40:16
 title: "Personal Site Launched"
+summary: >
-summary: Finally got around to putting this website together.
-Neat thing about...
+  Finally got around to putting this website together.
+Neat thing about it - it's powered by Jekyll and I can use Markdown to author my posts.
 ---

 Finally got around to putting this website together.
-Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
+Neat thing about it - it's powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.